miker704/Strife/patch_V5_notes.md

     - Added massive changes and additions to styles for preview effect and avatar decoration preview modals.
     - Added Asyc request to resync the current user in CORE_CABLE if the user updates their avatar or banner in another tab while in the shop page.
+    - Replaced N!TR0 with Nitro to fit button test in shop page.
     - Completed Shop Page.